weknowyourgame/MultiSig/README.md

 # Multi-sig

-An example of a multisig to execute arbitrary Solana transactions.

 1. Owners - the set of addresses that sign transactions for the multisig.
 2. Threshold - the number of signers required to execute a transaction.